AlexandreMoesching/QATS/README.md

 # Cardinality of the space of hidden states
 m <- 5

-# Standard deviation of the normal emission distributions
+# Means and standard deviations of the normal emission distributions
+mu <- 1:m
-sigma <- 0.5
+sigma <- rep(0.5, m)

 # Size of the observation sequence
 n <- 1e3 + 1